 Table 4: Summary of associations between years since vaccination and all outcomes in individuals who were vaccinated.
 The baseline exposure is vaccination ≤10 years before diagnosis compared to vaccination 11+ years before diagnosis.
 Deaths due to TB (in those who died) had insufficient data for effect sizes to be estimated in both the univariable and multivariable analysis.
+Cases represents all notifications with complete data and a given BCG status, regardless of outcome.
+Cases with outcome is similarly defined but includes only cases with the specified outcome.